 EDGAR: My dear reader.
 My name is-

 He stops suddenly as a pair of characters stroll past the room’s window, chatting casually.
-He stares, stiff and still, until the two pass and it’s quiet again.
-He adjusts his bowtie and starts again, voice softer.
+He rushes over to shut the blinds.
+The two continue off-stage.
+He clears his throat and starts again, voice softer.

 EDGAR: My dear reader.
 My name is Edgar Alexander Bookman.
 The world that you know is not as it seems.
 If you are reading this now, something is watching you.